-Note 34.
-Share-based payments
+Note 33.
+Share-based payment reserve

 (a) Employee Option Plan

 The Company has an Employee Share Option Plan (ESOP) to assist in the motivation, retention and reward of certain employees (including Executive Directors) and Non-executive Directors.
 The ESOP was designed to align the interests of participants with the interests of shareholders by providing an opportunity for participants to receive an equity interest in the Company through the granting of options.
 Under the ESOP, eligible participants may be offered options which may be subject to vesting conditions set by the Board.